Almagboul/Projects/README.md

 This analysis provides comprehensive insights into Udemy's course offerings and trends.
 The Power BI dashboard facilitates interactive exploration, making it a valuable tool for data-driven decision-making.
 #### Feel free to explore the repository(Project 2/File) and the dashboard to gain deeper insights into the Udemy courses dataset.

+# Project 3 Supermart Sales and Customer Analysis (Data Analysis Using SQL & Tableau)
+### I will share it soon